Understanding Providers

 - Status returns to

-- Bundle returns to "Operational"
+VERIFIED - Bundle returns to "Ready - Credentials valid"

 Workflow 4: Testing Public API (No Auth)